 To Change the World: The Irony, Tragedy, and Possibility of Christianity in the Late Modern World by James Davison Hunter

-“A young man from our community was looking for work to help support his young family.
+“When I was leading the Hindman Settlement School, a young man from our community was looking for work to help support his young family.
 We hired him for a temporary summer position and then offered him a role as an AmeriCorps VISTA.
 He worked there for three years.
 At the end of that period, our foodways program had grown to support a full-time farm manager position, which had always been his goal.
 He went from lacking focus to gaining vision for the community, where he was raised, and is now working in his ideal position.
 He also started his own sourdough bread making business through our community kitchen.
 He and his wife are raising their children on our campus and making an enormous difference in the community where they are from.”